Finding a Top Financial Advisor Firm in Miami, Florida

 Fitzroy Investment Advisors creates customized asset allocation programs for each of its clients, tailoring to the client's short-term and long-term objectives, risk tolerance, time horizon and liquidity needs.

 The firm primarily provides recommendations on mutual funds, exchange-traded funds (ETFs), pooled investment vehicles and separate investment managers.
 It typically doesn’t give advice on individual securities, though it may refer clients to third parties for advice of that sort.

 The Lubitz Financial Group

-To be a client of this fee-only firm, you’ll need $500,000, which is one of the lowest account minimums on this list.
+To be a client of this fee-only firm, you’ll need at least $500,000, which is one of the lowest account minimums on this list.
 The Lubitz Financial Group serves individuals who have high net worths and those who don't.
 Institutional clients include pensions and profit-sharing plans.
 It may waive its minimum requirement at its discretion.

-The firm’s team includes three certified financial planners (CFPs), one certified trust and financial advisor (CTFA), one certified investment management analyst (CIMA) and one accredited estate planner (AEP).
+The firm’s team includes four certified financial planners (CFPs), one certified trust and financial advisor (CTFA), one certified investment management analyst (CIMA) and one accredited estate planner (AEP).
 (One advisor has four credentials.)

 The Lubitz Financial Group Background

 The Lubitz Financial Group was founded in 1997.
-Linda Lubitz Boone, the firm's founder, president and chief compliance officer, owns 100% of the firm’s stock.
+Linda Lubitz Boone, the firm's founder, president and chief compliance officer, owns 95% of the firm.